Exciting Field Trips in New Orleans

 Fighting for the Right to Fight Field Trip Experience

 For a limited time, students will learn about the experiences and struggles of the African Americans who had to fight for democracy in their own nation while the world was at war.
-Available through February, 2016, this field trip gives students the opportunity to explore the Joe W. and Dorothy D. Brown Special Exhibition Gallery to tour Fighting for the Right to Fight: African American Experiences in WWII.
+Available through May 2016, this field trip gives students the opportunity to explore the Joe W. and Dorothy D. Brown Special Exhibition Gallery to tour Fighting for the Right to Fight: African American Experiences in WWII.
 Here they will learn from the stories of African American men and women who laid the foundation for the Civil Rights movement by displaying leadership and dedication on the battlefront and at home during World War II.
-In addition to the gallery exploration, students will do hands-on activities in our classroom making tough choices, analyzing period music or becoming editors to create their own war-era newspapers.
+In addition to the gallery exploration, students will do hands-on activities in our classroom making tough choices related to the war, or becoming editors to create their own war-era newspapers.

 - Available for grades 6-12